The d.Light S2 was a solar-powered, personal-use LED lantern; it has now been discontinued and succeeded by the d.Light S3.

-People living on less than $5 a day in emerging markets (especially rural India, Africa and China), who use kerosene oil lamps for home lighting.
+People living on less than $5 a day in emerging markets (especially rural India, Africa and China), who use candles or kerosene oil lamps for home lighting.

 Type of light bulb